viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 [Add tags](/manage/data/label/#image-tags) for each of the puzzle pieces.
 Type in your desired tag in the **Tags** section and save the tag.
-Since Tess wanted to classify their toys by shape, they used “octagon”, “circle”, “triangle”, “oval”, “rectangle”, “pentagon”, “diamond”, and “square”.
+Since Tess wanted to classify their toys by shape, they used “octagon,” “circle,” “triangle,” “oval,” “rectangle,” “pentagon,” “diamond,” and “square”.

 Scroll between your images.
 Add tags for each image that shows an object of the corresponding shape.